douglaz/psl/Install-examples.md

 After ensuring that the [[prerequisites]] are installed, users can run some example programs.

-To set up the examples, change to the directory in which you want to create the directory of examples.
+To set up the examples, change to the directory in which you want to create the project of examples.

 Then execute the following command: